Constantine IX Monomachos: Early conflicts

-Immediately after the victory, Constantine was attacked by a fleet from Kievan Rus'; it is "incontrovertible that a Rus' detachment took part in the Maniakes rebellion".
-They too were defeated, with the help of Greek fire.
+Immediately after the victory, Constantinople was attacked by a fleet from the Kievan Rus'.
+There is no direct evidence that the Rus' had colluded with Maniakes, but scholarly opinion remains divided.
+The Rus' raiders were defeated in a naval confrontation in the Bosporus by admiral Basil Theodorokanos by means of Greek fire.
 As part of the peace negotiations, Constantine married his daughter, Anastasia (by his second wife or Maria Skleraina), to the future Prince Vsevolod I of Kiev, the son of his opponent Yaroslav I the Wise.
 Constantine's family name Monomachos ("one who fights alone") was inherited by Vsevolod and Anastasia's son, Vladimir II Monomakh.